 In addition to the nature of the death, other trauma risk factors include:

 - Having to make medical decisions about life support, organ donation, etc

-- Uncertainty about whether the person has a died because they are missing or because information about their condition has not been disclosed
+- Uncertainty about whether the person has a died (ex. they are missing; information about their condition has not been disclosed)

 - Media attention

 - Having a prior history trauma